-Legacy systems, outdated practices and skills shortages have hampered the move towards Industry 5.0 and embracing of the digital era.
-It remains the case that only 3% of organizations have fully adopted Industry 5.0 practices, revealing room for improvement for the vast majority of businesses.
+Legacy systems, outdated practices and skills shortages have scuppered the move towards Industry 5.0 and embracing of the digital era.
+It remains the case that only 8% of organisations have fully adopted Industry 5.0 practices, which is as low as 3% in the US, revealing room for improvement for the vast majority of businesses.

-With work still to be done, manufacturers must consider how to best utilize their robot deployments, with the aim of automating factory processes and removing the burden from employees.
-Supporting technology such as OLP and simulation software can save time and money, help upskill workers and drive new levels of efficiency on the factory floor Digital innovation is attainable.
+With work still to be done, manufacturers must consider how to best utilise their robot deployments, with the aim of automating factory processes and removing the burden from employees.
+Supporting technology such as OLP and simulation software can save time and money, help upskill workers and drive new levels of efficiency on the factory floor.
+Digital innovation is attainable.
 Technology adoption can both remove the barriers and keep humans at the forefront.